HPCE/hpce-2018-cw2/readme.md

 This coursework is due on:

-    Fri Oct 27th at 22:00
+    Mon Feb 4th at 22:00

-Submisssion is via github.
+Submission of deliverables is via github, but for this coursework I'll ask you to submit a safety zip as well, as some will be new to git.
+(For future courseworks only a hash will be submitted via blackboard, to prove when exactly you submitted).

-I will be doing incremental testing starting from Fri 20th, but only based on what you currently have in your github private repo.
+I will be doing incremental testing starting from Mon 28th, but only based on what you currently have in your github private repo.
 When exactly that testing happens will be sporadic and unpredictable (no more than once a day), both by intention (to avoid dependency on